 Review all documentation, code and whitepapers

 Rug pulls can be avoided by knowing as much information about the product that you are purchasing.
 It is important to understand the documentation requirements.
 Don’t let this put you off.
-Learn about the history of the project, the reasons behind the decisions, and the ambitions of the developers.
+Learn about the history of the project, the reasons behind the decisions, and the developers’ ambitions.

 To learn more about , visit their social media pages